Legana/AMP_pub/02_build_training_data.md

 **Step 2** To exclude any potential AMPs from this dataset we use the unix `comm` command to create a list of all SwissProt identifiers in the clustered Swissprot data that are not present in the Uniprot AMP database.
-For creating a balanced dataset, this is then piped to another unix command `shuf` which takes a random subset of the identifiers and this is finally piped to `samtools faidx` which extracts the relevant fasta entries and writes them to a file.
+To avoid the computational load of using the entire dataset, this is then piped to another unix command `shuf` which takes a random subset of the identifiers and this is finally piped to `samtools faidx` which extracts the relevant fasta entries and writes them to a file.

 At this stage we keep more background proteins than needed for a balanced dataset.
 This is for several reasons.
 Firstly a small number of